bradvatne/css-grid-flexbox-practice-website/README.md

 <body>
 <h1>Static Website Project</h1>

-<p>The website layout is my own original design, which has drawn from influence of similair pages and my own creative input.
-All elements and snippets are built from scratch.
+<p>The website layout is my own original design.
+All elements are built from scratch, with very minimal use of snippets from other programmers.
+The goal of this project is to ensure my fundamental HTML, CSS, and Javascript skills are at level that will allow me to start learning react.js effectively.</p>